AwesomeRohit/book-api/README.md

 A RESTful API built with Java Spring Boot to manage books in a library.
 It supports full CRUD (Create, Read, Update, Delete) operations.

+Note-> There is no landing page for the api you can hit the endpoint using the link

 ---

 ## 🚀 Features